samkenxstream/SamKenX_pantheon-systems-documentation/source/content/guides/site-portfolio-report/03-faq.md

 This section provides answers to frequently asked questions.

-## When are Site Portfolio Reports Sent?
+## When are Site Portfolio Reports sent?

 You’ll receive Site Portfolio Reports through: